 15. Limit Your Evening TV Exposure

 Watching TV is mindless and literally turns your creative brain off.
 Besides, watching TV is a sitting activity and weren't you sitting most of the day already?
 If you want to be creative tomorrow, then do something that will inspire and energize you.
-If its been a busy day, you could nod off sitting there and miss the show anyway.
+If it has been a busy day, you could nod off sitting there and miss the show anyway.
 You might as well prepare for tomorrow, go for a walk and retire early.

-16. Your Website is Your Sales Team
+16. Your Website Is Your Sales Team

 With everything you have to do, it is important that your sales force, ie: your website is up to date and polished.
 Glaring spelling mistakes or broken links reflect on you.
 If you have a webmaster, you need to monitor them and how effective they are at managing your data.